Purchasing Israeli Real Estate

 Following the global financial crisis in 2008, real-estate investment in Israel has generated the highest return.
 Property can be refinanced, redeveloped, and even repurposed if the market changes.

-Whilst rent-to-value ratios (i.e., the amount of money you earn as a percentage of the value of your property) in Israel are low, earning between 2-4% of the value of the property per year, consistent appreciation in real estate has made it worthwhile.
+Whilst rent-to-value ratios in Israel are low, earning between 2-4% of the value of the property per year, consistent appreciation in real estate has made it worthwhile for many

-Unlike many equity investments, brick-and-mortar investments are unlikely to disappear overnight, Real Estate is also flexible – if it appreciates you can sell it, and if the market is flat you can rent it out.
+Unlike many equity investments, brick-and-mortar investments are unlikely to disappear overnight, Real Estate is also flexible – if it appreciates you can sell it, and if the market is flat you can rent it.